EdwinVW/dapr-workshop/README.md

 ![Services](img/services.png)

 The `src` folder in the repo contains the starting-point for the workshop.
 It contains a version of the services that use plain HTTP communication and store state in memory.
-With each assignment of the workshop, you will add a Dapr building-block to the solution.
+With each assignment of the workshop, you will add a Dapr building block to the solution.

 - The **Camera Simulation** is a .NET Core console application that will simulate passing cars.
 - The **Traffic Control Service** is an ASP.NET Core WebAPI application that offers 2 endpoints: `/entrycam` and `/exitcam`.